ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch9-starfield-shader.md

 ![Screenshot](images/starfield-shader.gif#center)

-The green background on the screen is starting to feel a bit boring.
+The purple background on the screen is starting to feel a bit boring.
 Instead we'll add something more interesting.
 We'll use a pixel shader to display a moving starfield in the background.
 How to implement a shader is outside the scope of this guide, so we'll use one that has already been prepared for us.

 In short, a shader is a small program that runs on the GPU of the computer.
-They are written in a C like programming language called GLSL.
+They are written in a C-like programming language called GLSL.
 The shader is made up of two parts, a vertex shader and a fragment shader.
 The vertex shader converts from coordinates in a 3D environment to the 2D coordinates of the screen.
 Whereas the fragment shader is run for every pixel on the screen to